microsoft/RTVS-docs/examples/MRS_and_Machine_Learning/README.md

 ### Flight Delays Prediction with R

 * **R Flight Delays with MRS Comparison.R**
-This sample shows how to predict flight delays longer than 15 minutes using R, machine learning and historical on-time performance and weather data .
+This sample shows how to predict flight delays using R, machine learning and historical on-time performance and weather data .
 When paired with `MRS Flight Delays with R Comparison.R`, it provides a step-by-step comparison of the functionality of open source R (a.k.a.
 CRAN R) and Microsoft R Server.